miso-lims/miso-lims/docs/user_manual/worksets.md

 table.
 This will take you to the Create Workset page.
 Enter an alias and description for the new workset and click the "Save" button at the top right.

-You can also create a new workset from a selection of items on the Samples, Libraries, or Dilutions lists.
+You can also create a new workset from a selection of items on the Samples, Libraries, or Library Aliquots lists.
 On any of these lists, select the items that you would like to include in a new workset and click the "Add to Workset" button in the toolbar at the top of the table.
 In the dialog that appears, choose "New Workset."
 Enter an alias and description for the new workset and click the "Create" button.

 {% include userman-toplink.md %}